jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 24BA Offshore persons’ bank accounts and tax file numbers
 (1) The Commissioner must not allocate a tax file number in response to an offshore person’s request unless the Commissioner first receives a current bank account number for the offshore person.
-(1B) Subsection (1) does not apply to a person who requires a tax file number only because they are a non-resident supplier of goods and services under the Goods and Services Tax Act 1985.
+(1B) Subsection (1) does not apply to a person who requires a tax file number only because— (a) they are a non-resident supplier of goods and services under the Goods and Services Tax Act 1985:
+  (b) they are applying to be registered, or are registered, in accordance with section 54B of the Goods and Services Tax Act 1985.
 (1C) Subsection (1) does not apply to a person for whom a reporting entity under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 has conducted the customer due diligence procedures required for customer due diligence under that Act and regulations made under that Act.
 (1D) Despite subsection (1) and section 24B(3), a non-resident seasonal worker under the recognised seasonal employer (RSE) instructions has a tax code of NSW for the first month of a period of employment in New Zealand.
 (2) A person to whom subsection (1) applies must give their current bank account number to the Commissioner immediately if—